aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/08-advanced-js-concepts.md

 There are some useful static methods on the `Object` class that use prototypes:

-- `Object.create(proto)` : returns an object with a prototype set to the object that is passed in
+- `Object.create(obj)` : returns an object with a prototype set to the object that is passed in
 - `Object.getPrototypeOf(obj)` : returns the prototype of the object passed in as a javascript object
 - `Object.setPrototypeOf(obj, proto)` : sets the prototype of the object passed in to the object passed in as the second argument